Renewing Your Dental Assisting Permit

 Here’s a brief overview of what’s in your renewal application.
 Reviewing it will help you prepare for a quick and easy renewal.

-Complete your competence requirements
+Complete your competence (CCP) requirements

 • You will need to have your learning objectives for the current year completed before you apply to renew your permit.